AradhyaStuti/NexusMeet-Encrypted-Real-Time-Communication-Platform/README.md

 - **Dual-mode media (P2P + SFU):** P2P mesh is simpler but scales O(n^2) — every participant sends to every other. mediasoup SFU breaks that: one upload per person, server fans out.
 I implemented both because mediasoup requires a native C++ binary that doesn't run everywhere, so P2P is the universal fallback.
 The frontend checks `/api/v1/sfu-status` before joining and picks the right mode automatically.

 - **In-memory Maps as source of truth, Redis as write-through cache:** Socket.IO event handlers are synchronous — making every room lookup `await redis.hGet(...)` would add latency to every signaling message.
 So in-memory Maps handle the hot path, and Redis mirrors state via the `@socket.io/redis-adapter` for cross-instance event broadcasting.
+The Redis adapter is `await`-ed before the server accepts any connections, so the first socket always gets cross-instance broadcasting.
 Redis write failures are logged (not silently swallowed), but the in-memory Maps remain the authority.
 For true horizontal scaling, this would need to be inverted — Redis as primary, in-memory as cache.

 - **SFU worker auto-restart:** If a mediasoup worker process dies, it's replaced after a 2-second delay.
 Existing rooms on that worker are lost, but new rooms get a healthy worker.
 No manual intervention needed.